tsigewossne/alx-low_level_programming/0x03-debugging/README.md

-This directory is all about debugging in c programming
+this is a directory which includes scripts of debugging